nitosan/GearVRf-docs/docs/tutorials/play_with_controller.md

 ### 5. Build
 Build and run the project, you should be able to see a cursor on the center of the screen

-## Gear VR Controller
-Gear VR controller provides better user experience and more precise tracking.
-The GearVR cursor controller functionality tutorial is still under development.
-See [this demo](https://github.com/gearvrf/GearVRf-Demos/tree/master/gvr-controller) for using Gear VR controller

 ## Source Code